KevinSBSon/Vehicle-Proximity-Notification-System/README.md

 # Vehicle-Proximity-Warning-System
 Detect only cars nearby and warn those cars to a driver by drawing red boxes on them. <br> Designed to support drivers in the driving environment at high speed with many cars, such as racing, track driving, and driving on the highway.
 <br>
-- Detect objects from a real-time video and Classify them dependent on proximity using a pre-trained YOLO model
+- Detect objects from a real-time video and Classify(Close: red, Far: Green) dependent on proximity using a pre-trained YOLO model
 - Process a video with OpenCV and Predict each object in an image of a frame through a CNN by implementing non-max suppression with IoU(Intersection over Union)